-We all know that there are many kinds of alcoholic drinks and that they come in a variety of tastes, colors, and strengths.
-There are also alcohols that are more dangerous to health, depending on whether they have been distilled or not.
+We all know that there are many kinds of alcoholic drinks and that they come in a variety of flavors, colors, and strengths.
+Some alcohols are more dangerous to health, depending on whether they have been distilled or not.

 Different types of alcohol

 Some of the earliest reported mentions of alcohol production date back as far as 4,000 B.C.
-The production of alcohol occurs when a pair of oxygen and hydrogen atoms (a hydroxyl group) replace the hydrogen atom in hydrocarbons.
+Alcohol production occurs when a pair of oxygen and hydrogen atoms (a hydroxyl group) replace the hydrogen atom in hydrocarbons.
 These then bind with other atoms to create secondary alcohols, which are used to create the three types of alcohol we use today.
-These three types of alcohol are methanol, isopropyl, and ethanol which we use to make alcoholic drinks.
+These three types of alcohol are methanol, isopropyl, and ethanol, which we use to make alcoholic drinks.

 Which of the three types of alcohol are safe to drink?